mawah/ImageClassificationAzureMLWorkBench/Part 1_ Image Classification Azure ML Workbench.md

     Copy all the files from the github project to the new project folder that was created in Azure ML Workbench (Refer to the image below to locate the project folder).
 For an explanation of the       code please refer to tutorial [Enter tutorial details for the INAT tutorial].
 <p align="center"><img src="/Images/Azure-ML-Workbench-Project-Direc.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Project-Direc.jpg" width="80%" height="80%" /><p>

+2. Open the project directory (Directory location as shown in the image above).
+Locate the file 'Config.ini'.
+Change the 'PATH' variable to a location that you prefer, currently the path points to c:\azure_ml_outputs, if you prefer a different location change the path variable to the desired location

-2. In Azure ML Workbench window choose the first code file 'create_directories.py'.
+3. In Azure ML Workbench window choose the first code file 'create_directories.py'.
 This will create an output folder directory on         your machine in the location provided and create an environment variable for the folder.
     Enter the location for the output directory in the 'arguments' field, as show in the screenshot below.
 Click 'Run'

 <p align="center"><img src="/Images/Azure-ML-Workbench-Create-Directories-Code.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Create-Directories-Code.jpg" width="80%" height="80%"/><p>

-3. Open the folder created in step 2, Inside this folder, locate a folder called 'data' Download and extract the image files from 					https://storage.googleapis.com/us_inat_data/train_val/train_val_images_mini.tar.gz
+4. Open the folder created in step 2, Inside this folder, locate a folder called 'data' Download and extract the image files from 					https://storage.googleapis.com/us_inat_data/train_val/train_val_images_mini.tar.gz
 		to the data folder as shown in the image below
 <p align="center"><img src="/Images/Azure-ML-Workbench-Outputs-Data.jpg" data-canonical-src="/Images/Azure-ML-Workbench-Outputs-Data.jpg" width="60%" height="60%" /><p>

-4. In azure ml workbench select code file 'structure_data.py' and click ‘Run After the code has finished running you should see two folders 'train' and 'validation' in the data Folder
+5. In azure ml workbench select code file 'structure_data.py' and click ‘Run After the code has finished running you should see two folders 'train' and 'validation' in the data Folder